buzzqw/TUS/OBSS/OBSSv2-eng.md

 Freely inspired by \href{https://friendorfoe.com/d/Old

->>> A visible/obvious trap forces players to interact with it, to work hard to understand how it works and be ingenious to avoid or disable it.
+>>> **Obvius traps**: A visible/obvious trap forces players to interact with it, to work hard to understand how it works and be ingenious to avoid or disable it.
 Whenever possible, avoid resolutions based solely on die rolls (Search for traps/Disable traps), rather reward the player's ingenuity, even if simple but creative, to avoid danger... and maybe sooner or later they'll remember to retrieve that crowbar...!
 ---

 # Poisons, Potions and Diseases